powhwee/stream-fastvlm/README.md

 Apple's FastVLM repository comes with a demo predict.py that works with an image, and also iOS/MacOS apps to demo its features.

 This project uses ffmpeg to pipe video, images, including video streams to FastVLM for interpretation.
+The output is then logged with timestamp.
+This is still exploratory with the view that logs can be more easily searched analysed.
+Combining FastVLM with an LLM also allow filtering out unique scenes, as illustrated in the example below.

 ## Prerequisites